opendocsg/slw-judgments-backfill/2017_SGHC(I)_10/report.md

  All payments to be made under the Facility Letter or hereunder shall be made...free and clear of and without any set-off, counterclaim, deduction or withholding whatsoever.

-84     Such a provision, if applicable on its proper construction, is recognised and given effect having regard to the legitimate commercial expectations of the claiming party of payment in full without the need to litigate a cross-claim: see _Koh Lin Yee v Terrestrial Pte Ltd and another appeal_ [2015] 2 SLR 497, especially at [67].
+84     Such a provision, if applicable on its proper construction, is recognised and given effect having regard to the legitimate commercial expectations of the claiming party of payment in full without the need to litigate a cross-claim: see _Koh Lin Yee v Terrestrial Pte Ltd and another appeal_ <span class="citation">[2015] 2 SLR 497</span>, especially at [67].
 Repayment of the SCI Ruth Agam loan is payment to be made under its facility agreement, and is required notwithstanding any claim by SCI Ruth Agam for lost profits.

 85     But Ruth did not appear at the trial and lead evidence in support of the allegations, and there is no evidence of the joint venture agreement and its termination, of profits the joint venture would have made, or otherwise (on the same assumption) to make out a diminution or extinguishment of BNP’s claim.
 The defence has not been prosecuted, and quite apart from the “no set-off” provision it cannot be upheld.